RNBS Completion - Online

 All students in the RNBS program must have an RN license by the end of the first term of the RNBS program.

 Delivery method: Primarily asynchronous online learning for theory courses.
 Clinical courses are hybrid (mix of face-to-face at clinical site and online assignments).
-One 2-day intensive (in person) for the Population Health course is required.

 - Leadership in Nursing Course includes clinical hours in an online simulated environment.